How To Write A Good CV

 1. To understand the employer, you must become the employer.

 When writing a CV, think what would an employer like to see in there.
-Two things are guaranteed to be asked: can you do the job, and are you suitable for the company?
-Your CV must always clearly answer these questions, and you should tailor it for every different position and company you apply to.
+Two things are guaranteed to be asked: 1.
+Can you do the job, and 2.
+Are you suitable for the company?
+Your CV must always clearly answer these questions, and you should tailor your CV for every different position and company you apply to.

 2. Mind your language!